 Chico

 Chico was the dancer and singer of the show, but I heard that he would also be a good guide.
-That came in handy, because I was going to take a walk in the woods with him later that day.
+That came in handy, because I was going to take a walk in the forest with him later that day.

 Meanwhile, he was removing very small ticks from my pants, which were so small that I hadn’t even seen them myself.
 In the dry season, ticks are common in certain parts of the forest.